Sevenwings26/AI-Content-Sentiment-Analyzer-Gemini-powered/README.md

 1. **Generate detailed content** on any topic (e.g., “Django”, “Climate Change”, “AI in Education”).
 2. **Analyze the sentiment** and readability of any selected portion of that content — or any custom input.
+2. **Generate keywords** on any content for SEOs and marketking campaigns.

 ---